 Hostel for me is the place where “sharing” brings the whole new meaning to the world.
-It’s a proof that cultural differences doesn’t mean we can’t be friends.
-And most of all it is the place, where what counts the most are the people.
+It’s proof that cultural differences don’t mean we can’t be friends.
+And most of all it is the place, where what counts the most is the people.

-As a work place it opened to me the whole new world of possibilities and ideas.
-It tought me, that the words “it’s not my job” are not an option.
+As a workplace, it opened to me the whole new world of possibilities and ideas.
+It taught me, that the words “it’s not my job” are not an option.
 And that as a staff member I am for and WITH the guests.

 And most of all hostels are as unique as the people who creates them.
-And the idea behind them make the world a better place.
+And the idea behind them makes the world a better place.

-I want to show to you that if you choose to stay in a hostel you will get something more than a bed.
-You will have an UNIQUE EXPERIENCE, which places like hotels can’t offer to you.
-That in here you will be treated as n individual person and not just another number in the check list.
+I want to show you that if you choose to stay in a hostel you will get something more than a bed.
+You will have a UNIQUE EXPERIENCE, which places like hotels can’t offer to you.
+That in here you will be treated as n individual people and not just another number in the checklist.

-However with my personal growth and experience I have decided to share my work knowledge of the hostel management.
-Which I hope you will find a useful source of information and help.
+However, with my personal growth and experience, I have decided to share my work knowledge of hostel management.
+I hope you will find a useful source of information and help.